 Academic Assessment

-What are my child's academic strengths and weaknesses?
+• Evaluating a child's academic strengths and weaknesses

-How do my child's academic abilities compare with other children in their year grade?
+• Determining how a child's academic abilities compare with other children in their year grade

 An Academic Assessment typically involves three stages: